codeeverything/shoelace/README.md

 The `init` command is the only one currently available and takes the following (optional) arguments:
 - `--vagrant`: The name of the Vagrant machine to use
 - `--provision`: A string with format `PROVISIONER/CONFIG`, for example `ansible/basic-lamp`.
 This tells Shoelace to get the Vagrant machine above which is configured to provision with the provisioner and give that provisioner the config to achieve the setup you need.
 - `--editorconfig`: Currently a boolean flag.
-If included a sensible `.editorconfig` file will be included
+If included a sensible `.editorconfig` file will be included#
+- `--git`: Currently a boolean flag.
+If included a sensible set of example `.gitignore` and `.gitattributes` files will be included in the package.
+To make use of these be sure to remove the extension from the file(s).

 Let's try another example: